1) Legal Issues

 a) Accounts: -

 You may only register one user account.
 Multiple user names are not allowed.
 When creating a username, please use common sense - all language-related rules also apply to usernames.
 If we suspect somebody is using multiple user names, we may prevent one of them from using the forums until we can ascertain the facts.
-If you attempt to create a second user name, the new user will be permanently removed from the site and you'll be banned for 1 week.
+If you attempt to create a second user name, the new user will be permanently removed from the site, as will the previous user until we hear from you.
 If you have a genuine desire with a valid reason for wanting to create a new account or change your username, please send details by email to firstname.lastname@example.org for approval.

 b) Profiles: -